MohamedNagyMostafa/DFR-FastMOT/README.md

-# DFR-FastMOT: A Robust Tracker for Fast Multi-Object Tracking with Sensor Fusion
+# DFR-FastMOT: Detection Failure Resistant Tracker for Fast Multi-Object Tracking Based on Sensor Fusion

 Welcome to the DFR-FastMOT repository, showcasing the complete implementation of our innovative tracking model.
 The research is presented in [IEEE ICRA23 conference](https://ieeexplore.ieee.org/document/10160328).
 For those interested, the pre-print version is available on [arXiv](https://arxiv.org/abs/2302.14807).